vkeenan/ai-gateway/README.md

 2. Visit <https://platform.openai.com/account/api-keys> and generate a new key for this project.
 Keep it in a safe place, and don't put it in any repository.
 3. Visit <https://platform.openai.com/account/org-settings> and copy the Organization ID.
 You'll need this later.

-### Salesforce Setup
+### Salesforce Scratch Org Setup

-These scratch org instructions assume you don't already have a dev-hub org set up.
+These scratch org instructions assume you don't already have a `dev-hub` org set up.
 If you do, you can skip the first two steps.

 1. You need to have an Salesforce Developer Edition org or create a new one.
 This will be your `dev-hub` org.
 You can create a new one here: <https://developer.salesforce.com/signup>.
 1. Enable Dev Hub in your `dev-hub` org.
 See instructions here: <https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_enable_devhub.htm>.